On the smooth transfer for Guo-Jacquet relative trace formulae

 \subsection{Bounding the orbital integrals}

-In this subsection, we will show the boundness of the normalized orbital integrals along a Cartan subspace, which is crucial for proving Theorem \ref{thm.
+In this subsection, we will show the boundness of the normalized orbital integrals along a Cartan subspace (Theorem \ref{thm. upper bound}), which is crucial for proving Theorem \ref{thm.
 Iphi}.
-We follow the same lines as the proof of \cite[Theorem 14]{hc1}, where there are no Shalika germs involved.
+We follow the same line as the proof of \cite[Theorem 14]{hc1}, where there are no Shalika germs involved.

 \begin{thm} \begin{enumerate} \item Let $\fc$ be a Cartan subspace of $\fs$ and $f\in\CC_c^\infty(\fs(F))$.
 Then

 \item Let $\fc'$ be a Cartan subspace of $\fs'$ and $f'\in\CC_c^\infty(\fs'(F))$.
 Then

 \end{enumerate} \end{thm}